-Norland nannies are a formally trained nanny, recognised by their uniforms.
+A Norland nanny is a formally trained nanny.
+You can recognise them by their uniforms.

-Norland college was founded in 1892 by Emily Ward who felt that the Nanny role was generally undertaken by untrained maids and felt that it needed more structure and a formal training background.
+The Norland College was founded in 1892 by Emily Ward who felt that the Nanny role was generally undertaken by untrained maids and felt that it needed more structure and formal training background.
 She developed the training and the college has gone from strength to strength.